-Diner's Dilemma - Definition
+Diner's Dilemma - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

 - Marketing, Advertising, Sales & PR

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 - Economics, Finance, & Analytics

 Table of ContentsWhat is the Diner's Dilemma?When Does Diner's Dilemma Occur?Example of Diners dilemmaAcademic Research on Diner's Dilemma

 Diner's dilemma refers to a situation where several participants in a game strive to get the highest reward but end up destroying themselves.
 In a bid to come out with the best result, players in a game put one another in an unpalatable situation.
 Diner's dilemma occurs in other contexts aside from games.

 When Does Diner's Dilemma Occur?